 This page describes the core concepts and definitions that you’ll see throughout this documentation.
 These terms and concepts can help you understand the components of the Metadata API, using GraphQL, and how these components relate to what you see and interact with on Tableau Cloud or Tableau Server.

 In this section

-- Catalog - a tool that ingests, indexes, and centralizes metadata about your Tableau Online or Tableau Server content and their assets.
+- Catalog - a tool that ingests, indexes, and centralizes metadata about your Tableau Cloud or Tableau Server content and their assets.
 A catalog enables you to build queries to access the metadata.

 - Assets - a set of objects (and their attributes) that you can interact with using the Metadata API.
 Assets are external to Tableau and therefore non-Tableau specific objects.
 Assets include databases and tables.

 - Metadata - the information about your content and assets that you can query using the Metadata API.